Tuesday, September 17, 2024

 Not Bill Laimbeer.

 My corner on 10th and 1st had been a long-time spot for ‘sinse’ and smack had dominated 4th Street between B and C, but the epidemic of crack cocaine hit New York with the force of a million sledge hammers.
 Coke heads brazenly piped Cloud 9 on the steps of burnt-out tenements with their bag brides.
 Desperate chicken-scratchers searched the sidewalks and gutters for lost crumbs.
 Around the corner from Tomplins Square Park a barricaded tenement called the ‘Rock’ slung ‘glo’ 24 hours a day.
 Teenage Puerto Ricans worked the corners steering trade to the slingers of the Rock.
 Guns hung under their jerseys.
-Business was better than good and other dealers wanted a piece of the action.
+Business was better than good and other dealers always sought a piece of the action.

 Fist fights were common on that block.
 Occasionally I’ lie in bed and hear pops.
 38s, 45s, and 9mms barking in the night like mad dogs.
 The police skipped patrols on that block.
 11th Street belonged to the Rock.